 Visible from the 17th April, rue Boecklin, Strasbourg

-From 17 April, Apollonia presents its first collaborative work installed at the entrance to the Robertsau.
-This sculpture is made entirely of recycled elements and plants, all designed by the artist Elparo with the involvement of the local inhabitants.
+In April 2021, Apollonia inaugurated its first collaborative work installed at the entrance to the Robertsau.
+This sculpture is made entirely of recycled elements and plants, all designed by the artist Elparo with the involvement of the local inhabitants, until to finding its title !

 The installation is also the starting point of a new 12 km walk proposed by Apollonia and the inhabitants of the Robertsau, passing through the Escale cultural and social centre, the CINE de Bussierre, the Pourtalès park, the Cité de l’Ill and the banks of the Ill river.
 It is the first installation of a series of works to come, which will find their place along this walk.